Top 14 Vital Security Awareness Training Topics for 2024

 Using Public Wi-Fi

-Educate employees not to do sensitive work stuff or access important company data on public Wi-Fi.
+Train employees not to do sensitive work stuff or access important company data on public Wi-Fi.
 Wait until you’re on a safer network, like one at a trusted hotel.
 Providing your users with knowledge about safe public Wi-Fi use and familiarizing them with common indicators of potential scams will heighten the company’s awareness and decrease the associated risks.

 5. Social Networks